 Courses offered by the department are rigorous.
 We set a high bar for academic standards, including research and professional integrity.
 We also appreciate that people learn differently.
 Our faculty and support staff provide direct, hands-on support to ensure that our students thrive.

 95% of students successfully complete their degrees.

 Nearly 100% report finding jobs that directly use skills from their majors within 3 years of graduation.

 Who We Are

-Our faculty support students on Grand Valley's Allendale, Grand Rapids, and Traverse City campuses.
+Our faculty support students on Grand Valley's Allendale, Grand Rapids, Holland, Traverse City, and Detroit campuses.
 The department is made up of 20 full-time faculty members and 35-40 dedicated adjunct faculty.
 One full-time office coordinator, Lynnette Keen, serves all of the department's programs.
 We work closely with the Center for Adult and Continuing Studies as well as the Brooks College Office of Integrative Learning and Advising.